jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 ## Content
-This blogging website has gone through quite a few interations before I landed on what you currently see.
+This blogging website has gone through quite a few iterations before I landed on what you currently see.
 I thought why not share the lessons learned, so others might benefit from this!

 ![Blogging! [small]](/static/post/009/logo.png)